ChrisMcNealy/Game-Structure/README.md

 ===================
 **Version: 0.4.1**

 Thank you for your interest in Game Structure.
 As the name may suggest, this framework allows one to easily create their game concept, building off of a predefined game structure.
 This allows game design to flow smoothly, even for beginning programmers.
 Using this framework also helps beginning programmers learn C++, a very popular and powerful programming language.
-The game provided is an example of what can be done through the framework.
+The game provided is an example of what can be done through implimenting this framework.

 Installation Files:
 --------------